lucykbees/lucykbees.github.io/_posts/2018-06-21-Visualisation-Starter-Guide-Python.markdown

 ---

-You can view the python code I used for my plots [here](https://www.kaggle.com/ucandotherobot/swarmplots-for-fashion-cover-data)

 ## The problem with categorical data..

 I recently was given a fashion data set for a presentation and was excited to start using my new python skills to create some beautiful plots for the content.